 - Centre for Linguistic Theory and Studies in Probability (CLASP) at the Department of Philosophy, Linguistics and Theory of Science

 - Språkbanken "Language Bank" at the Department of Swedish

 - Division of Functional Programming and the Grammar Technology Group at the Department of Computer Science and Engineering

 Teaching is closely connected to research and is characterized by a focus on hybrid approaches combining theoretical and rule-based approaches with statistical and machine learning techniques.
 You will learn about linguistic theory as applied to language technology, and about modern approaches to language technology, from researchers who are actively engaged in developing current and future technologies.
 Our teachers are engaged in areas such as text technology and linguistic data resources, grammar technology and linguistic theory, and dialogue technology and spoken interaction.
 You will participate in hands-on practical training grounded in theory and research, which will enable you to pursue a specialist career in industry or academic research.

 Programme structure and content

-The first semester introduces programming for language technological applications and concepts and theories from formal linguistics in three mandatory courses:
+The first semester introduces programming for language technological applications and concepts and theories from formal linguistics in four mandatory courses:

-The second semester has two mandatory courses: Statistical Methods and Dialogue Systems.
+The second semester has two mandatory courses: Machine Learning for Statistical NLP and Dialogue Systems.
 At this point, if you take the one-year degree, you complete a short master’s degree project.
-If you pursue a two-year degree, you continue with two mandatory courses: Computational Semantics and Computational Syntax.
+If you pursue a two-year degree, you continue with two mandatory courses Computational Semantics and Computational Syntax.

 In the third semester you choose electives from a variety of courses in language technology and related areas.
 Many students choose the following: